akashdeep931/NC-GAMES-API/README.md

 This is an API built for the purpose of accessing application data programmatically.
-Here you can access the api server: https://nc-games-api-39ip.onrender.com/api You can see then endpoints you can access utilising different HTTP methods and what you will get as a response.
+Here you can access the api server: https://nc-games-api-39ip.onrender.com/api You can see then the endpoints you can access utilising different HTTP methods and what you will get as a response.

 ## Instructions for running the program locally: